 Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference technological options to enroll with custom grouping needs.
 Exceptions/Other 5.4 QHP Materially Violated Contract: Consumer or Exchange identifies error in consumer contract.
-Case by case basis N/A Case by case basis, but no more than 60 days from time error identified Case by case basis 45 CFR 155.420(c)(3); 45 CFR 155.420(d)(5) ough appeals p rocess Exceptions/Other 5.5 Change in Exchange Eligibility Consumer misses OE or SEP window due to Medicaid referral processing Case by case basis Varies Case by case basis 1 st day of the month following plan enrollment 45 CFR 155.420(d)(11) times. validation doc to validate the ill be required to the second uired under SEP #14 OR must Exceptions/Other 5.6 Expiration of Data Matching Inconsistency (DMI) If the consumer was terminated by the exchange as part of the verification procedure, and then resolved the DMI after.
-Yes Yes 60 days after consumer notified of their enrollment termination 1st day of the month following plan enrollment Change in Eligibility Status 6.1 extenuating circumstances: Due to extenuating circumstances, consumer needs to choose a new plan (unable to pay previous premiums due to extreme circumstances, natural disaster, domestic violence, conflicting advertising dates regarding OE, etc.).
+Case by case basis N/A Case by case basis, but no more than 60 days from time error identified Case by case basis 45 CFR 155.420(c)(3); 45 CFR 155.420(d)(5) Handled thre ough appeals p rocess Exceptions/Other 5.5 Change in Exchange Eligibility Consumer misses OE or SEP window due to Medicaid referral processing Case by case basis Varies Case by case basis 1 st day of the month following plan enrollment 45 CFR 155.420(d)(11) times. validation doc to validate the ill be required t uments as required t e reported QLE they applied du uired under SEP #14 OR must Exceptions/Other 5.6 Expiration of Data Matching Inconsistency (DMI) If the consumer was terminated by the exchange as part of the verification procedure, and then resolved the DMI after.
+Yes Yes 60 days after consumer notified of their enrollment termination 1 st day of the month following plan enrollment Change in Eligibility Status 6.1 Exceptional Circumstances: Due to extenuating circumstances, consumer needs to choose a new plan (unable to pay previous premiums due to extreme circumstances, natural disaster, domestic violence, conflicting advertising dates regarding OE, etc.).
 Case by case basis Varies Case by case basis Case by case basis 45 CFR 155.420(c)(3); 45 CFR 155.420(d)(9) Change in Eligibility Status 6.2 American Indian or Alaska Native: Consumer is American Indian or Alaska Native and recently gains status Yes No All can have SEP once a month.
-1 st day of the month following plan enrollment as American Indian or Alaska Native. ry or only depe
+1 st day of the month following plan enrollment as American Indian or Alaska Native. iry or only depe dividual follow